 More about it: How to complete any task you’ve been putting off

-Tool to try: Project Planner printable
+And a free tool to try: Project Planner printable

-27. Shop mindfully and evaluate your purchases.
+27. Shop mindfully and evaluate your purchases

 It’s hard to get organized if you keep adding to your possessions list.

 When purchasing anything, think twice – is it really something you need?

-28. Use separate laundry bags for colored, white and black clothes.
+28. Use separate laundry bags for colored, white, and black clothes

 They look put together and have little wheels attached, so you can literally drive your laundry to the laundry room without having to lift it (and laundry can get really heavy sometimes).

 Once you master this organizational habit, it will help you every single day.

-30. Track your income and spending.
+30. Track your income and spending

 If you are seriously committed to learning how to get organized, it’s very important to organize your finances as well.

-Creating a budget, tracking your income and expenses will be one of the most important things in your life organization journey!
+Creating a budget, tracking your income and expenses will be one of the most important things in your life organization journey.

-This is optional, of course, but pretty paper can inspire you to actually use your planners and to-do lists.
+This is optional, of course, but things like tidy notes on pretty paper can inspire you to actually use your planners and to-do lists.

-33. Have a concealed trash can in every room.
+33. Have a concealed trash can in every room

 Concealed trash cans make it so much easier to keep rooms tidy and mess-free!